 - a resume providing general information about your legal and publishing background;

 Please let us know if you would be willing to work with the New Matter team as an articles editor if you are not selected for a position.
 Article editing is a wonderful way to get involved with New Matter and assume increasing responsibility.

 Duties and Responsibilities of New Matter Editorial Board Members

 The Associate Production Editor will be responsible for assisting the Production Editor with all aspects of production of New Matter.
 This includes working with the Editor-in-Chief to plan the layout of the publication, and working with printers and outside consultants to publish and distribute the publication.
 The Associate Production Editor will help establish and distribute a timeline for producing each issue, and work with the editorial staff, including the Production Coordinator, to ensure production milestones are met in a timely fashion.
 The Associate Production Editor will review and approve all galley proofs in a timely manner to meet set publication deadlines.

 The Associate Production Editor serves on the Editorial Board, attends meetings and teleconferences of the Editorial Board, and works with the Editor-in-Chief and other members of the editorial staff on miscellaneous issues as they arise.

 The Associate Production Editor must be a member of the IP Section at the time of application and continuing throughout the term of appointment.
 He/she should have strong writing and editing skills and be detail-oriented.
 The Associate Production Editor sits for a term of one year (beginning with the October issue, and ending with the July issue), renewable upon application and appointment by the Executive Committee.

-The Associate Acquisition Editor helps obtain articles, news, announcements, and other material for publication in New Matter.
-The Associate Acquisition Editor typically will obtain material for publication by the following means:
+The Associate Acquisitions Editor helps obtain articles, news, announcements, and other material for publication in New Matter.
+The Associate Acquisitions Editor typically will obtain material for publication by the following means: